 Whats your favorite beverage?
-I m not much of a beverage person, but am always up for a glass of water – slightly warm during winters & at room temperature during summers.Other than that, fresh fruit & vegetable juices as well as a couple of homemade ones make it to my list.I distance myself from store-bought beverages, unconsciously.
+I m not much of a beverage person, but am always up fresh fruit & vegetable juices as well as a couple of homemade coolers make it to my list.I distance myself from store-bought beverages, unconsciously.

-Jal Jeera is an essential indian summer beverage, served as an appetizer or as an accompaniment with meals.You will find a lot of street vendors serving chilled jal jeera stored in earthern pots sitting atop their decorated carts in India.
-It would not be inappropriate to say that Jal Jeera is another show stopper from food & drink paradise which adorns indian streets.
-I just can’t imagine rounding up summers without it.
+Jal Jeera is an essential north indian summer beverage, served as a refresher with meals.You will find a lot of street vendors serving chilled jal jeera stored in earthern pots sitting atop their decorated carts in India.
+It is another show stopper of indian street food scene.
+I just can't imagine rounding up summers without it.

-A crisp concoction of tamarind water (jal) & cumin (jeera) flavored with mint, black salt, chillies & ginger.
-Each ingredient plays a role – tamarind & mint have cooling properties, cumin & black salt aid in digestion & chillies provide the essential indian kick.
+My mom makes a mean jal jeera from scratch.
+She does not use any pre made spice powders, its a a crisp concoction of fresh made tamarind pulp water (jal) & roasted cumin (jeera) flavored with mint, black salt, green chillies & ginger.
+Each ingredient plays a role - tamarind & mint have cooling properties, cumin & black salt aid in digestion & chillies provide the essential kick.
 Many people use fresh lemon juice instead of tamarind pulp in their preparation and skip sugar.
-I like to mix spicy, sour, sweet in the version I prepare at home.

 Ingredients (Makes 6-8 Servings)